grantrosario/Lane-Finder/README.md

 --
 - **Step 6.**
-Combine our new image with lines drawn on with or original image by returning the weighted image.
+Combine our new image with lines drawn on with our original image by returning the weighted image.
 ![alt text][image7]

 ---